buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 Returning to our checkout metaphor, if your product features payments of any kind, your UI will benefit from following pre-existing checkout conventions.
 Users might:

-+ add items to their ‘basket‘;
++ add items to their ‘basket’;
-+ continue browsing the ’store’, before returning to their basket; and
++ continue browsing the ‘store’, before returning to their basket; and
-+ finally, ‘checking out‘.
++ finally, ‘checking out’.

 When Apple launched its System 7 (and earlier) GUIs it used metaphors extensively.
 By using a ‘desktop metaphor’, users could understand and build a mental model of how everything worked.